Athos1972/baangt/TechSpecs/DATABASE_AND_UI.md

-#TechSpec TestRun-Database
+# TechSpec TestRun-Database
 The database is a an alternative to creating testrun settings for baangt in XLSX.
-Working with the database provides - other than XLSX - also the option to reuse elements (TestCaseSequence, TestCase, TestStepSequence) inbetween testruns, while in XLSX-Format there is no referencing, only Copy+Past (and resulting maintenance issues)
+Working with the database provides - other than XLSX - also the option to reuse elements (TestCaseSequence, TestCase, TestStepSequence) between testruns, while in XLSX-Format there is no referencing, only Copy+Paste (and resulting maintenance issues)

-##Create Database and UI for Testrun Definitions
+## Create Database and UI for Testrun Definitions
 Database and UI should be implemented using FLASK and ORM.
 Database SQLite is enough for now.
-###Main entities
+### Main entities
 * Testrun
 * TestCaseSequence (n:m to TestRun)
 * DataFiles (n:m) to TestCaseSequence